search ]

 4. Displaying articles for a custom content type:

 As mentioned, you can use this function for Custom Post Types as well.
-However, to do so, you need to define and use taxonomy for that content type, since without that taxonomy, we cannot link the existing posts in that content type.
+To do so, you need to define and use a taxonomy for that content type.

 Nevertheless, here is an example that displays relevant articles from the teams taxonomy: